1 in 8

 Bathroom visit frequency as a hydration indicator

 Well-hydrated individuals average 7±2 bathroom visits per day, while dehydrated individuals average 5±2.
-Void number is a validated field measure to detect underhydration.
+Void number is a validated field measure to flag lower hydration context.

 Perrier et al. • Eur J Clin Nutr 2015 • PubMed 25604776